Guides/Paving Stones & Slabs

 ⚠️

 The bedding layer must NOT be pre-compacted — it is screeded level only.
 Compaction happens after all paving units are laid, using a plate compactor run across the entire surface with a rubber sole plate.
+This is the method for small interlocking concrete blocks; large flags and natural-stone slabs are bedded and tamped individually by hand (often on a bedding mortar rather than loose sand) and must not be vibrated over with a plate compactor.
+Match the bedding and compaction method to the paving unit and the manufacturer's instructions.

 ⚠️

 Do NOT lay geotextile membrane directly under the bedding layer.
 The paving units need to key down into the sand; a membrane between them prevents this and causes rocking and movement.
+If you use a geotextile, the right place for a separation/stabilisation layer is lower down — between the subgrade and the sub-base — where it stops a soft or clay subgrade contaminating the granular layers.
+It belongs there, not just under the blocks.

 Layer thickness by use